PufferFinance/UniFi/l1-contracts/docs/registration.md

 ### Operator Commitment Registration

 After the initial registration, the Operator needs to set their commitment, which includes a delegate key and a chain ID bitmap.
-This commitment will be used for signing pre-confirmations and other operations related to the UniFi AVS.
-The process involves two steps: initiating the change and then updating the commitment after a delay.
+This commitment is used to signal which chains the validator will accept preconfs for and the key that they will use to sign off on them.

 ```mermaid
 sequenceDiagram